Beardography/sweetness-and-lightning/content/recipes/goheimochi.md

 - "1 tbsp sugar"

-### "steps":
+### steps
-1. c"Grind Group A in a mortar until you can't see the seeds anymore.
+1. "Grind Group A in a mortar until you can't see the seeds anymore.
 Add Group B and mix well.",

 2. "Make firm rice and grind in mortar.
 Taking enough to make one goheimochi stick, flatten and mold with your hands, then skewer with a disposable chopstick",